MicheleBortol/resolve_processing/README.md

 # RESOLVE_tools

 Tentative set of tools and scripts for analysing spatial transcriptomic data with the resolve platform [Nextflow](https://www.nextflow.io/) pipeline which runs image segmentation with [cellpose](https://github.com/MouseLand/cellpose) and then counts the transcripts in each cell.
-The pipeline uses two Python3 scripts for:
+The pipeline uses four Python3 scripts for:
++ Filling in gaps left by tile registration.
++ Deduplicating transcripts.
-+ Segmentation
++ Segmentation.
-+ Expression assignment = counting the transcripts in each cell
++ Expression assignment = counting the transcripts in each cell.

 These scripts can be used independently or as part of the Nextflow pipeline provided.